 We are required to identify, locate and evaluate children with disabilities, ages three through 21, who may be in need of special education and related services.
 Parents of children aged two years old or younger who may be in need of such services should contact the Children's Development Services Agency at 919-662-4600.
-Parents of children aged three or older who are not yet eligible to enter kindergarten should call the WCPSS Child Find Office at 919-431-7700.
-Parents of children in kindergarten through 12th grade should contact their child's school or call 919-431-7334 (Spanish line: 919-431-7143) or email facc@wcpss.net.
+Parents of children aged three or older who are not yet eligible to enter kindergarten should call the WCPSS Child Find Office at 919-431-7700 or child-find-office@wcpss.net.
+Parents of children in kindergarten through 12th grade should contact their child's school.
+They may also contact the district Family and Community Connections at 919-431-7334 (Spanish line: 919-431-7143) or email facc@wcpss.net.